SAVING RURAL HOSPITALS

 at Small Rural Hospitals

 Estimated and actual cost of laboratory services at rural hospitals with less than $30 million in total expenses.
-Amounts shown are the median for each hospital in the most recent three years available.
+Amounts shown are the median for each hospital from 2017-19.

 Although there is considerable variation in actual costs at each population level, the medians of the actual costs are very similar to the hypothetical costs for similar-size communities shown in Figure 3-27.
 This can be seen more clearly in the chart below, which compares the actual costs for a subset of the service area population categories with the hypothetical estimates for various levels of staffing that would likely be used by many hospitals in communities of those sizes.29